matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/report-an-issue.md

 ## **Issue Labels**

-Once your issue is submitted, it will be automatically labeled with `needs-triage`, a MatrixOne maintainer will look at the issue, tag it with more suitable labels and assign it to a suitable developer.
+Once your issue is submitted, it will automatically be labeled with `needs-triage`, a MatrixOne maintainer will look at the issue, tag it with more suitable labels, and assign it to a suitable developer.
-If you'd like to work on the issue by yourself, you can comment `/assign` on the issue you would like to work on, you will be automatically assigned to the issue.
+If you'd like to work on the issue by yourself, you can comment `/assign` on the issue you would like to work on, and you will be automatically assigned to the issue.
 You can then find yourself listed under Assignees section.

 ## **Good First Issues**